Historical classical music recordings: Recordings made and shared privately by clubs, internet groups, blogs, and other aficionado-run free forums

 Recordings made from radio and internet broadcasts, in-house personal microphones and recording devices, and from performer's earpiece monitor transmissions are archived and disseminated in various ways.
 This kind of documentation of live performance is also known as a Recording Of Indeterminate Origin, or ROIO.
 Many blogs, clubs, internet groups and other forums exist whose members contribute and receive ROIOs, many of which have never been available commercially.
 Most of these forums traffic in non-commercially available broadcast/other classical music recordings for free.
 Historic recordings that begin as freely traded ROIOs often surface later as commercial products.

 Grammy Awards

-The Grammy Awards have a prize category for Best Historical Album since 1979 which does not distinguish between classical and non-classical albums.
-Past classical album Grammy winners and nominees have been:
+The Grammy Awards have included a category for Best Historical Album since 1979, which does not distinguish between classical and non-classical albums.
+Below is a table of notable classical winners and nominees in this category: